MoreiraLAB/poseidon/README.md

 ## Installation

-POSEIDON usage will require both Python and R packages, it is advisable the usable of an environment to install the following software.
+POSEIDON usage will require both Python and R packages, it is advisable the usage of an environment to install the following software.

 - Python 3.10.8
 	- `pip install numpy==1.24.1 pandas==1.5.2 scikit-learn==1.2.0 xgboost==1.7.3 tensorflow==2.11.0`